mikemintz/deme/SCREENCAST_DEMO.md

 Creating a discussion board
 ---------------------------

-Now let's try adding a discussion.
+Now let's try adding a discussion board.

 - Go to Actions > New item and choose New Discussion Board.
-Name it "Exercise Discussion Board"
+I'm going to Name it "Agora Discussion Board".
+I'm going to go ahead and kick it off.

 Making a new page
 -----------------